Helped ŠKODA boost customer confidence and financial plan conversions, increasing satisfaction by 45%.

 User research

-• Indecisive customers are struggling to know what financial plan is best.
+• Indecisive customers struggled to know what financial plan is best for their needs.

 • Unclear process as customers didn’t know how to get started.